Hie Shrine in Tokyo

 June

-Sanno Matsuri
+Sanno Matsuri (mid-June)

 The Sanno festival belongs to the three great Japanese festivals of Edo.
 Part of the festival is the Jinko-sai event, which is only performed in even-numbered years.
-Three portable shrines and hundreds of followers creating a long procession which leads also to the Imperial Palace.
+Three portable shrines and hundreds of followers create a long procession that leads also to the Imperial Palace.
 One of the followers and the chief priest are allowed to pray there for the well-being of the imperial family.
 Hie Shrine received this honor as the only Shinto shrine in Japan.

 My 100 Best Moments in Japan